hubwriter/branchlister/README.md

 # branchlister
-A quick way to change Git branches
+A quick way to change Git branchesxxxxxxx

 ## Is this for you?
 ✅ You use Git on the command line<br>